conormkelly/reamo/VIEW_SWITCHER_MIGRATION.md

 1. **Read this document first** when resuming work
 2. The spec is at `features/VIEW_SWITCHER_FEATURE.md`
-3. Current app works - don't break it during migration
+3. **BUILD WORKS** - don't break it
-4. StudioView should be a copy-paste of AppContent initially
+4. StudioView is an exact copy of the original AppContent
-5. Test after each phase before proceeding
+5. Other views are placeholders - implement one at a time
 6. Update this document after every change
+7. Run `npm run build` after each phase to verify